Why is gift giving important for entrepreneurs? Why give gifts to clients and customers at the holidays?

 Don’t overthink holiday gifts.
 Many companies and entrepreneurs don’t send any.
 You’ll automatically stand out by taking the time to gift give.

-Start by keeping these 12 gift giving for entrepreneur tips in mind:
+Start by keeping these 12 gift giving tips for entrepreneurs in mind:

 12 gift giving best practices